Benefits of Sustainable Agriculture |

 In most traditional farming of the past, a significant amount of nutrients are removed from soil without being replaced.
 Major contributing factors to the depletion of healthy soil on farms globally are:

 - over-tilling the land

 - monoculture (just growing one type of plant on sections of farmland without implementing crop rotation and planting a variety of crops)

 - synthetic fertilizers and pesticides

 From processes like these, there is constant degredation of soil nutrients, leading to poor fertilization from year to year.
-On farms that use these unsustainable practices, there is an increase of weeds, bugs, and vermin.
+On farms that use these unsustainable farming practices, there is an increase of weeds, bugs, and vermin.
 Basically, the farmer slowly loses control of the farm as a whole when the quality of the soil is not managed over time.